 The Fund is an actively managed exchange-traded fund ("ETF") that seeks current income while providing indirect exposure to the share price (i.e., the price returns) of DKNG (Nasdaq: DKNG) ("DKNG" or the "Underlying Security"), which is generally subject to a limit on potential investment gains.
 The Fund will employ its investment strategy as it relates to DKNG regardless of whether there are periods of adverse market, economic, or other conditions and will not take temporary defensive positions during such periods.
-As further described below, the Fund uses a synthetic covered call strategy to provide income and indirect exposure to the share price returns of DKNG, which is generally subject to a limit on potential investment gains as a result of the nature of the options strategy it employs.
-In addition, the Fund will at times opportunistically sell a credit call spread (described below) instead of selling a call option when ZEGA Financial, LLC ("Sub-Adviser") believes doing so will be more advantageous to the Fund's total return.
+As further described below, the Fund uses either a synthetic covered call strategy or synthetic covered call spread strategy to provide income and indirect exposure to the share price returns of DKNG, which is generally subject to a limit on potential investment gains as a result of the nature of the options strategy it employs.
 The Fund not only seeks to generate income from its options investments but also aims to derive gains when the value of DKNG increases.
 The Fund's options contracts provide:

-- indirect exposure to the share price returns of DKNG, - current income from the option premiums, and at most times, a limit on the Fund's participation in gains, if any, of the share price returns of DKNG.
+- indirect exposure to the share price returns of DKNG, - current income from the option premiums, and

+• at most times, a limit on the Fund's participation in gains, if any, of the share price returns of DKNG.

-For more information, see sections "The Fund's Use of DKNG Option Contracts" and "Synthetic Covered Call Strategy" below.
+For more information, see sections "The Fund's Use of Underlying Security Option Contracts," "Synthetic Covered Call Strategy" and "Synthetic Covered Call Spread Strategy" below.

-- The Fund seeks to generate monthly income, which is not dependent on the price appreciation of DKNG. - The Fund seeks to participate in a portion of the gains experienced by DKNG.
+- The Fund seeks to generate monthly income, which is not dependent on the price appreciation of the Underlying Security. - The Fund seeks to participate in a portion of the gains experienced by the Underlying Security.

-That is, although the Fund may not fully participate in gains in DKNG's share price, the Fund's portfolio is designed to generate income.
+That is, although the Fund may not fully participate in gains in the Underlying Security's stock price, the Fund's portfolio is designed to generate income.

-An Investment in the Fund is not an investment in DKNG
+An Investment in the Fund is not an investment in the Underlying Security.

-- The Fund's strategy will capture only a portion of potential gains, if any, if DKNG shares increase in value. - The Fund's strategy is subject to all potential losses if DKNG shares decrease in value, which may not be offset by income received by the Fund. - The Fund does not invest directly in DKNG. - Fund shareholders are not entitled to any DKNG distributions.
+- The Fund's strategy will capture only a portion of its potential gains if the Underlying Security's stock price increase in value. - The Fund's strategy is subject to all potential losses if the Underlying Security's stock price decrease in value, which may not be offset by income received by the Fund. - The Fund does not invest directly in the Underlying Security. - Fund shareholders are not entitled to any Underlying Security dividends.

-Additional information regarding DKNG is also set forth below.
+Additional information regarding the Underlying Security is also set forth below.